 The Company has implemented policies and procedures related to compliance with the HIPAA privacy and security regulations, as required by law.
 The privacy and security regulations establish a "floor" and do not supersede state laws that are more stringent.
 Therefore, the Company is required to comply with both federal privacy and security regulations and varying state privacy and security laws.
 In addition, for healthcare data transfers from other countries relating to citizens of those countries, the Company may also be required to comply with the laws of those other countries.
 The federal privacy regulations restrict the Company's ability to use or disclose patient identifiable data, without patient authorization, for purposes other than payment, treatment or healthcare operations (as defined by HIPAA), except for disclosures for various public policy purposes and other permitted purposes outlined in the privacy regulations.
 HIPAA, as amended by HITECH, provides for significant fines and other penalties for wrongful use or disclosure of protected health information in violation of the privacy and security regulations, including potential civil and criminal fines and penalties.
 Due to the enactment of HITECH and an increase in the amount of monetary financial penalties, government enforcement has also increased.
 It is not possible to predict what the extent of the impact on business will be, other than heightened scrutiny and emphasis on compliance.
-If the Company does not comply with existing or new laws and regulations related to protecting the privacy and security of health information it could be subject to significant monetary fines, civil penalties or criminal sanctions.
+If the Company does not comply with existing or new laws and regulations, related to grotected the privacy and security of patient information in addition, other federal and state laws that protect the privacy and security of patient monetary fines, civil penalties or criminal sanctions.
 In addition, other federal and state laws that protect the privacy and security of patient information may be subject to enforcement and interpretations by various governmental authorities and courts resulting in complex compliance issues.
-For example, the Company could incur damages under state laws pursuant to an action brought by a pr
+For example, the Company could incur damag